Helperbird/website/src/pages/help/admin/how-to-deploy-helperbird-to-your-school-or-business.md

 ---

-## Introduction

-This guide provides administrators with step-by-step instructions on deploying the Helperbird extension across various platforms including Google Chrome, Microsoft Edge, Microsoft 365, and G Suite.
+This guide provides administrators with step-by-step instructions on deploying the Helperbird extension across various platforms, including Google Chrome, Microsoft Edge, Microsoft 365, and G Suite.
 Follow these steps to ensure that Helperbird is available to all users within your organization.

 ## Prerequisites

+### Administrator Access

-Administrator access to Google Admin Console (for G Suite/Google Chrome) or Microsoft 365 Admin Center (for Microsoft Edge).
+You must have access to the Google Admin Console (for G Suite/Google Chrome) or Microsoft 365 Admin Center (for Microsoft Edge).

-Helperbird's extension ID for Chrome : `ahmapmilbkfamljbpgphfndeemhnajme`.
+### Helperbird Extension ID for Chrome

+The id is **ahmapmilbkfamljbpgphfndeemhnajme**

-Helperbird's extension ID for Chrome : `bkibfggdahioahpokehoiimdmdjefjmd`.
+### Helperbird Extension ID for Edge

-## Steps
+The id is **bkibfggdahioahpokehoiimdmdjefjmd**

-### Deploying on Google Chrome (G Suite)
+## Deploying on Google Chrome

-**Step 1**: Log into Google Admin Console
+### 1. Log into the Google Admin Console

+Access your G Suite Admin Console by navigating to admin.google.com.

-Access your G Suite Admin Console at [admin.google.com](https://admin.google.com/).
+Access your G Suite Admin Console by navigating to admin.google.com.

-**Step 2**: Access Chrome Management
+### 2. Access Chrome Management

-Navigate to `Devices > Chrome > Apps & Extensions`.
+Navigate to **Devices** > **Chrome** > **Apps & Extensions** in the Admin Console.

-**Step 3**: Select Organizational Unit
+### 3. Select the Organizational Unit

-Choose the Organizational Unit to which you want to deploy Helperbird.
+Choose the Organizational Unit where you want to deploy the Helperbird extension.

-**Step 4**: Add Helperbird Extension
+### 4. Add the Helperbird Extension

-Click the `+` icon and select `Add from Chrome Web Store`.
-Enter Helperbird’s extension ID.
+Click the + icon and select Add from Chrome Web Store.
+Enter Helperbird’s extension ID **ahmapmilbkfamljbpgphfndeemhnajme**.

-**Step 5**: Configure Deployment Settings
+### 5. Configure Deployment Settings

-Set the installation policy to `Force Install` or another preferred setting.
+Set the installation policy to Force Install or choose another preferred setting.

-**Step 6**: Save and Deploy
+### 6. Save and Deploy

-Click `Save` to apply the settings.
+Click Save to apply the settings and deploy the extension.

-### Deploying on Microsoft Edge (Microsoft 365)
+## Deploying on Microsoft Edge (Microsoft 365)

-**Step 1**: Log into Microsoft 365 Admin Center
+### 1. Log into the Microsoft 365 Admin Center

 Visit the Microsoft 365 Admin Center and log in.

-**Step 2**: Access Edge Management
+### 2. Access Edge Management

-Navigate to `Settings > Services & Add-ins > Microsoft Edge Management`.
+Navigate to **Settings** > **Services & Add-ins** > **Microsoft Edge Management**.

-**Step 3**: Add Helperbird Extension
+### 3. Add the Helperbird Extension

-Under `Manage Extensions`, add Helperbird’s extension ID and specify deployment options.
+Under Manage Extensions, add Helperbird’s extension ID, **bkibfggdahioahpokehoiimdmdjefjmd**, and specify deployment options.

-**Step 4**: Save Changes
+### 4. Save Changes

-Ensure to save the configuration changes.
+Ensure that you save the configuration changes.

 ## Verification

+### For Chrome

-For Chrome: Verify the deployment by logging into a user account within the Organizational Unit and checking if the Helperbird extension is installed and functioning.
+Verify the deployment by logging into a user account within the Organizational Unit and checking if the Helperbird extension is installed and functioning.

+### For Edge

-For Edge: Verify by accessing Microsoft Edge in a user account and checking for the presence of Helperbird.
+Verify by accessing Microsoft Edge in a user account and checking for the presence of Helperbird.

-## Conclusion

-By following these steps, you have successfully deployed the Helperbird extension across your organization, providing accessibility features to all users on the specified platforms.

-## Need Further Assistance?

-For any issues or queries regarding deployment, please contact our Support Team [here](https://www.helperbird.com/support).

 ## Video Tutorial

 Coming soon.

+## Need Additional Help?

+For any challenges or queries during the cancellation process, don't hesitate to reach out to our [Helperbird support team](https://www.helperbird.com/support).